 Quality consultants will talk to you about HTTPS.
-Google flag websites as “not secure” if they are not HTTPS.
-Consultants will talk to you about possible canonicalisation that could come with switching to HTTPS.
+Google flags websites as “not secure” if they are not HTTPS.
+Consultants will talk to you about possible canonicalization that could come with switching to HTTPS.
 They can also help you to avoid these issues.

 Question 4: Is the SEO consultant focused on offering a great user experience?

 The best SEO consultants understand the importance of pleasing the user.
 They will often spend a significant amount of time on how important a good site structure is.
 They want to make sure that your site is very easy to navigate.
 They will want users to feel as if everything is intuitive.

 Question 5: Is the SEO consultant capable of increasing my page speed?